leothorp/mk/README.md

   npm i -g @leothorp/mk
 ```

-Alternatively for a binary installation that doesn't require npm, check out the instructions in `scripts/path-install.sh`.
+For a binary installation that doesn't require Node/npm to already be installed, check out the instructions in `scripts/path-install.sh`.

 ### Basic Tasks

-Add an mk.yml file at your project root.
+Add an mk.yml file at the project root.

-This should contain a `tasks` key, an object of task names mapped to shell input strings.
-For example:
+This will contain a `tasks` object, a mapping of task names to shell commands.

+_Example:_
 ```
 tasks:
   dinner: echo "tomato"